 Whilst there were times I felt I needed to remind the boys to keep their voices down, no one ever remarked that they were too loud and we received nothing but warm smiles from the staff.
 After a morning haggling in the souqs and dodging the whizzing motorbike around the medina, the riad was the perfect place to relax and recharge our batteries.

-Plus it was the perfect end to our Moroccan adventures.
+Plus it was the perfect end to our Morocco road trip.
 We had driven 2200 km over 16 days, ridden camels through the Sahara, trekked the High Atlas and been as far north as Chefchouen.
 These two nights at Riad Les Hibiscus was just what we needed, and we wholeheartedly recommend it to families with young kids.